adasjusk/oranges.lt/scpwiki/tutorial.md

 SCP-330 - The candy bowl grab 2 candy you have 2 grab 3 candy you die.
 This also gives on my server pink candy that explodes on eating.

-SCP-914 - Best SCP in the game that ubgrades or downgrades items once they are in input
+SCP-914 - Best SCP in the game that upgrades or downgrades items once they are in input

 <h2>Weapons:</h2>